Hosch250/Log1/Log1/README.md

 ## Usage

 First, create your type and implement it normally, but add the `Log1` attribute and `virtual` keyword to the function you wish to enable logging on.
-Note that you can override the default log level of `Information` in the attribute.
+Note that you can override the default log level of `Debug` in the attribute.
 ```
 namespace MyNamespace;